Physical Therapist Assistant | MCC

 The Physical Therapist Assistant program prepares you to become a physical therapist assistant (PTA) and perform selected components of interventions and data collection under the direction and supervision of a physical therapist.
 The program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 The curriculum combines general education and physical therapy courses.
 Various facilities are utilized for clinical experiences.
 Upon graduation, you will be eligible to sit for the national licensing examination for the physical therapist assistant.
 Enrollment in this program is limited; therefore, a selective admissions process is followed.
 Students enrolled in the Physical Therapist Assistant program must achieve a minimum grade of "C" in each required general education course; a minimum grade of C in each required PTA didactic course; and a grade of pass in each clinical practicum course to complete the program.

-What are my degree options?
+What are my degree, diploma, and certificate options?

 The Physical Therapist Assistant Program at Madisonville Community College is committed to the development of entry-level graduates who are dedicated to provide best-practice physical therapy, strive to pursue lifelong learning, and to engage in service and responsiveness to meet the needs of rural communities.
-The program will include contemporary professional expectations for the clinical and professional development of graduates whom will provide safe, ethical, culturally sensitive, and competent care under the direct supervision of a physical therapist.
+The program will include contemporary professional expectations for the clinical and professional development of graduates whom will provide safe, ethical, culturally sensitive, and competent care under the direction and supervision of a physical therapist.

 COHORT GRADUATION RATES